 Harry S. Truman after winning election in November 1948.
 Associated Press photo by Rollins.

 DAVID BEN-GURION (1886-1973) Israel.
 Political and military leader.
 Led successful movement for independent state of Israel.
-Co-founded State of Israel and became its first Prime Minister.
-(3)
+Co-founded State of Israel and became its first Prime Minister. (on 3 lists)